FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 ## Updating the code

-If you get compile errors after pulling new code, check if any submodule has updates with `git status` and if so run `git submodule update --recursive`
+Pull new code `git pull`, check if any submodule has updates with `git status` and if so run `git submodule update --recursive`.

 Run `./ui/build` to update the mithril modules.